Orma07/todo_app/README.md

 To simplify the scope of the app I decided to not implement page error, I'm managing the error answering with default values.

-For lack of time I decided to not implement ui tests, that should had done to do integration tests
+For lack of time I decided to not implement ui tests, that should had done to do integration tests cause I tested directly the viewModel